 In the second year, we hope to continue to develop our understanding of the experiences of adults with a cleft and report back on this.
 We endeavour to deliver on the goals above in the hope that it makes life that bit easier for those adults affected by cleft.

 As an adult born with a cleft, there are a few things that you can do to help!
 We want to spread the word about the Adult Services Project as far and wide as we can, and there’s a few ways you can help us to do that:

 - Let other adults with a cleft in your circles know about the project and what we’re up to this year – share our information about the project on social media, mention it to your GP and dentist, spread the word at your workplace, etc. Remember, since cleft affects around 1 in 700 people in the UK, chances are that everyone knows someone who knows someone with a cleft!

 - If you’re considering or currently having further treatment, make sure your Cleft Team know about the project too.
 Feel free to mention it to them at your next appointment!

-- Attend the Adults Cleft Conference in Glasgow.
+- Attend the Adults Cleft Conference in Glasgow on September 14th.

 - Consider joining the Adults Representation Committee.

 - Join the CLAPA Community here (it’s free!)

 If you would like more information or to share your ideas, please do get in touch.
 Also, keep watching this space for more updates!